opnfv/releng-xci/docs/xci-overview.rst

 --------------------

 Giving choice and not imposing things on developers and users are two of the important aspects of XCI.
-This means that if they want to have all in one deployments, they should be able to do that by using :ref:`different flavors <sandbox-flavors>` provided by XCI.
+This means that if they want to have smaller deployments, they should be able to do that by using :ref:`different flavors <sandbox-flavors>` provided by XCI.